The Getty Center is ADA accessible to all visitors.

 - Museum Entrance Hall, by the Coat Check Room

-- Adjacent to the Museum Lecture Hall
+- Next to the Museum Lecture Hall

-- Adjacent to the Cafe entrance (on level L2)
+- Outside the Cafe entrance

 Accessible facilities are available in all public restrooms at the Getty Center.

 Elevators are available throughout the site, including: